mtlynch/mtlynch.io/_posts/2019-12-19-simple-vue-pre-rendered.md

 Most people run Nuxt from their web server.
 This is known as "server-side rendering."
 When a user requests a page from the server, Nuxt builds the page on the fly server-side before sending it to the user's browser.

-Server-side rendering cuts down on your app's initial page load because your server is absorbing some of the browser's work.
+This cuts down on your app's initial page load because your server is absorbing some of the browser's work.
 But if all you want is to populate a few HTML tags for social sharing and SEO, it's crazy to add Nuxt and a whole Node.js server to your tech stack.

 One of the biggest strengths of SPAs is that they're just static HTML, CSS, and JavaScript, so they don't require an application server at all.
 Simple file hosts like Google Cloud Storage and Amazon S3 can host a standard SPA.
 If you use server-side rendering, you have to graduate from static file hosting to an entire app server, which is more costly and complex.